pulsar256/tinyrgb/README.md

 ###Firmware

-The firmware is developed using the AVR-GCC tool chain and is work in progress:
+The firmware is developed using the AVR-GCC tool chain and is somewhere between alpha and beta stages.

 - [x] Provide RGB / HSV methods to control the RGB Values
 - [x] RGB fading / demo mode